 Contemporary sculptor Dietrich Klinge is extremely well known in the German-speaking world.
 Meijer Gardens was the first American institution to exhibit his sculpture and acquire works for the permanent collection.
-Stele Garuge is an important early work for the artist rendered in his classical style.
-Klinge carefully focuses on a concept and then carves select pieces of wood with a chainsaw.
-He then carefully translates the form into bronze and creates the patina, or surface coloration, himself.
-The character and grain of both the wood and cuts remain, yet the patina is not intended to mimic natural appearances.
+Stele Garuge is an important early work for the artist, rendered in his classical style.
+Klinge focuses on a concept, before carving select pieces of wood with a chainsaw.
+He then carefully translates the form into bronze and creates the patina, or surface coloration.
+The character and grain of the wood and the cuts remain, though the patina is not intended to mimic natural appearances.

 Dietrich Klinge.
 Stele Garuge, 2000.
 Bronze, 69 3/8 inches.
 Gift of Hank and Liesel Meijer. ©Dietrich Klinge.